ansys/pygranta/doc/source/index.rst

 Welcome to the PyGranta metapackage documentation.
 This page lists the PyAnsys packages that provide integration with Granta MI services.
-For guidance on installing, using, or contributing to the listed packages, click the cards under "Packages".
-For guidance on installing the metapackage, see :doc:`getting_started`.
+For guidance on installing, using, or contributing to the listed packages, click the following cards to go to their specific documentation.
+For guidance on installing the PyGranta metapackage, see :doc:`getting_started`.

 .. toctree::
    :hidden: